Close Alert Banner

 What is the area for this transit service?

 For Phase 1, the District is operating a test area that services the Urban Centre of Gravenhurst and beyond.
-It now extends from the 118 overpass in the north, to the Sparrow Lake Route D overpass in the south.
-The service area boundaries can be seen in the Blaise app or website, and below.
+It now extends from the Hwy 118 overpass in the north, to the Sparrow Lake Route D overpass in the south.
+The service area boundaries can be seen in the Blaise app or website, and is highlighted in red, on map below.

 Will the District DRT service connect to the Corridor 11 fixed-route?